GOP-led states push for control of school aid as Trump promises a smaller federal role in education

 WASHINGTON (AP) — Governors in several Republican-led states are pressing the Trump administration to cut strings attached to their federal education money, a goal conservatives have long dreamed of that now appears within reach as President Donald Trump moves to dismantle the Education Department.

-Other Republican leaders are eager to follow.
-Oklahoma’s education office said it’s “actively investigating a comprehensive block grant solution.”
+The idea has failed to gain support in Congress in the past, but Iowa and Oklahoma are suggesting the Trump administration has the power to act alone.

+Other Republican leaders have embraced the idea.
 Florida Gov. Ron DeSantis wrote an opinion piece last week pushing for block grants.
 Conservatives are calling it the natural next step in Trump’s promise to shut down the Education Department and give more power to states.

 “All states would like more flexibility and freedom,” said Jim Blew, a former Education Department official from Trump’s first term who has called for consolidating education aid.
 “This would be a full block grant, no strings attached.”

-Note: This story has been corrected to reflect a block grant resolution was introduced in the Kansas Legislature, but not yet passed.